pionl/laravel-environment-config/readme.md

         $this->checkOnlyLocalEnvironment = false;
     }

+## Example
+It's important that you dont implement register

+    use Pion\Laravel\EnvironmentConfig\AppServiceProvider as BaseAppServiceProvider;

+    class AppServiceProvider extends BaseAppServiceProvider {

+    }

 ## AppEnvironmentTrait
 Enables on demand loading of the config with provided the app instance and the name of the config name (without the prefix!).
 Uses the context of the app ($this->app) in the AppServiceProvider.
 All methods are protected.